rill-js/mongoose/README.md

 The `querystring` is sanitized then passed into `Model.find` allowing for any sort of Mongoose style query in a safe way.

+All queries will also add an `X-Total-Count` http header which is the total number of documents found ignoring `$skip` and `$limit`, useful for pagination.

 ```js
 fetch('/user?age=10&loggedIn[$gt]=' + new Date(2015)) // Find all users who are age 10 and have logged in after 2015.
 ```